-The Service Learning Institute is excited to have 12 Service Learning Student Leaders working in classrooms and community partners this year!
-Below is a short bio and picture for each of our wonderful 12 students.
+The Service Learning Institute is excited to have 12 Service Learning Student Leaders working in classrooms and with community partners this year!
+Below is a short biography and picture for each of our wonderful leaders for the 2014-2015 year.

-Margarita Vidales is Majoring in Collaborative Health & Human Services with an emphasis in Social Work and a minor in Service Learning.
-Margarita first entered the program in Fall 2013 working with the Central Coast Citizenship project.
-The project was built to help the people in the community become citizens and inform them about different government positions they could hold.
-The Citizenship Project also informs them of their rights before, and after becoming a citizen; for themselves and the generations to come.
-One vote can make the difference.
-Margarita's hope is for her service learners is to become more open minded about the community they are working in, and to be able to break stereotypes that they have before they enter the site.
+Margarita is majoring in Collaborative Health & Human Services with an emphasis in Social Work and a minor in Service Learning Leadership.
+Margarita first entered the program in Fall 2013 working with the Central Coast Citizenship Project.
+This project was built to help the people in the community become citizens and to inform them about different government positions they could hold.
+The Citizenship Project also informs them of their rights before and after becoming a citizen.
+Margarita's hope is for her service learners to become more open minded about the community, and to be able to think critically about stereotypes that they may have.

-Kristen O’Hare is a Cinematic Arts and Technology major with a Service Learning minor.
+Kristen is a Cinematic Arts and Technology major with a Service Learning Leadership minor.
 She is currently in her fourth year and is expecting to graduate in May 2015.
 Her experience with Service Learning is a long one.
-Kristen began her freshman year in the fall of 2011 as a lower-division service learner at Peacock Acres in Salinas.
-Their mission to serve foster youth and their therapeutic approach to mentoring and relationship building was inspiring to Kristen and allowed her to stay connected with them after her service was over.
-That connection led Kristen to the Student Leader position and she officially joined the Service Learning Student Leadership program in the fall of 2013 working with Peacock Acres.
-As a past Service Learner for this site, Kristen has insight into what it was like as a student and what things could be like as a leader.
+Kristen began her freshman year in the fall of 2011 as a lower-division service learner at Peacock Acres, a Salinas organization that serves foster youth.
+Their therapeutic approach to mentoring and relationship building was inspiring to Kristen and allowed her to stay connected with them after her service was over.
+That connection led Kristen to the Student Leader position and she officially joined the Service Learning Student Leadership program in the Fall of 2013.
+As a past service learner at Peacock Acres, Kristen has insight into what it was like as a student and what things could be like as a leader.
 She hopes to bring both experiences into her work and help the service learners build strong relationships with the youth at Peacock Acres through mentorship, tutoring, and activities.
-As an aspiring filmmaker and storyteller, Kristen tries her hardest to incorporate creativity into the learning experiences that the service learners have at Peacock Acres.
-She is hoping that what they get out of their experience is similar to the love and connections that she got out of her experiences working with such an amazing organization.
+As an aspiring filmmaker and storyteller, Kristen tries her hardest to incorporate creativity into the learning experiences that the service learners have.
+She is hoping that what they get out of their experience is similar to the love and connections that she gained from her experiences working with such an amazing organization.

-Brittney Aubin is the Service Learning Student Leader with Dorothy's Place.
-She is also a Psychology major completing her senior year here at CSUMB.
-She plans to continue on to Graduate School in pursuit of a PhD in Clinical Psychology.
-Brittney would like to work with Veterans who return home with PTSD and/or work with inmates in the prison system.
-She was inspired to join the Service Learning Leader program after her experience with service learning at Dorothy's Place last spring.
-Brittney hopes to support service learning students in experiencing all of the wonders of service in the hopes of fostering future advocates for social justice, as well as, provide service to the guests of Dorothy's Place.
+Brittney is the Service Learning Student Leader with Dorothy's Place.
+She is a Psychology major completing her senior year and plans to continue on to graduate school in pursuit of a Ph.D. in Clinical Psychology.
+Brittney would like to work with veterans who return home with PTSD and/or work with inmates in the prison system.
+She was inspired to join the Service Learning Leadership Program after her experience with service learning at Dorothy's Place last spring.
+In addition to providing service to the guests of Dorothy’s Place, Brittney hopes to support service learning students in experiencing all of the wonders of service in the hopes of fostering future advocates for social justice.

-Nate is a 4th year business major with a service learning minor who has been with the Service Learning Student Leadership Program since August of 2014.
-He is currently working a hybrid position where he serves as a liaison between students and Service Learning Faculty, and at Tiburcio Vasquez Elementary School, where he had completed both his upper and lower division service learning requirements.
-In working with the kids at Tiburcio Vasquez, he hopes to accomplish a growing understanding of the complexities of educational equity, and all that entails.
-Nate hopes to pursue a career as a Non-Profit analyst after he graduates from CSUMB.
+Nate is a fourth year Business major with a Service Learning Leadership minor who has been with the Service Learning Student Leadership program since August of 2014.
+He is currently serving as a liaison between students and service learning faculty, and at Tiburcio Vásquez Elementary School, where he had completed both his upper and lower division service learning.
+In working with the kids at Tiburcio Vásquez, he hopes to accomplish a growing understanding of the complexities of educational equity, and all that it entails.
+Nate hopes to pursue a career as a non-profit analyst after he graduates from CSUMB.

-Aidan is a third year biology major studying at California State University Monterey Bay expecting to graduate in Fall of 2016 with aspirations of becoming an ecologist.
-He joined the Service Learning Student Leadership program this past summer of 2014 and serves at the educational non-profit MEarth in Carmel Valley.
-Aidan discovered MEarth when he was a service learner his spring semester of 2013.
+Aidan is a third year Biology major expecting to graduate in Fall of 2016 with aspirations of becoming an ecologist.
+He joined the Service Learning Student Leadership program in the Summer of 2014 and serves at the educational non-profit MEarth in Carmel Valley.
+Aidan discovered MEarth when he was a service learner in his Spring semester of 2013.
 Aidan absolutely fell in love with the site and continued to volunteer there for the next year.
 Aidan's goal as a Service Learning Student Leader is to share the importance of non-profits such as MEarth, their mission, and how it can bring positive change to the way we educate youth and the community.

-Austin Smith is a Business Major deciding on a marketing concentration or entrepreneurship.
-Austin joined the Student Leadership Program in the Fall of 2013 and is expected to graduate in spring of 2016.
-Austin works with the Boys & Girls Clubs of Monterey Bay (both the Salinas and Seaside clubhouse).
+Austin is a Business major with either a Marketing or Entrepreneurship concentration.
+Austin joined the Service Learning Student Leadership program in the Fall of 2013 and is expected to graduate in spring of 2016.
+Austin works with the Boys & Girls Clubs of Monterey Bay (both the Salinas and Seaside clubhouses).
 His future career goal is to start his own business with his twin brother.

 Nicole is a Human Communication major with a concentration in Practical and Professional Ethics.
-Nicole joined the program in the Fall of 2014 and plans to graduate in Spring 2015.
+Nicole joined the program in Fall of 2014 and plans to graduate in Spring 2015.
 Nicole works with Everyone's Harvest, recruiting service learners for both the Farmer's Markets and the Shoreline Community Garden.
-Nicole hopes to bring awareness to the issue of food justice and to motivate Service Learners to be aware of the foods they buy and consume.
-Eventually, Nicole hopes to go onto graduate school for marketing.
+Nicole hopes to bring awareness to the issue of food justice and to motivate service learners to be aware of the foods they buy and consume.
+Eventually, Nicole hopes to go to graduate school in Marketing.